hero media

 Hepburn Distillery is all about crafting high-quality, locally inspired spirits from the ground up.
 Using organic ingredients and sustainable practices, this family-run distillery handcrafts premium gins, vodkas, and whiskeys with a deep connection to the land.
 Each spirit is lovingly fermented, distilled, and triple-filtered on-site to ensure top-quality flavours.

-A visit to the Daylesford cellar door offers tastings of these award-winning spirits in a cosy, inviting setting.
-For an immersive experience, try the whiskey-making workshop, where you can create your own spirit and explore the entire distilling process.
+Tucked just behind Daylesford’s main street at 1 Gin Lane – a very apt address – the cellar door offers tastings of award-winning spirits in a cosy, inviting setting.
+For a more immersive experience, try the whisky-making workshop, where participants can create their own spirit and explore the full distilling process.

 Address: 1 Gin Lane, Daylesford